Designing a Creature

 In fact, in many ways, we may witness Replicants gearing toward more humanlike qualities, even if devoid of our organic integration with the world, while we may head to a more automatized society.
 A world where personal, sensorial contact would be shunned and replaced by online networks, and where virtual exchanges would precede the physicality and tactile demands of the body.

 This is all speculation, of course, and it’s be a mistake to try to imagine the future, ignoring the many factors that can and eventually will disrupt its progression.
-While developments in artificial intelligence may help us leap as a civilization a few hundred years ahead, a primitive, brutal event such as a meteorite explosion can set the world’s clock back a few centuries too.
+While developments in artificial intelligence may help us leap as a civilization a few hundred years ahead, a primitive, brutal event such as a meteorite collision can set our clock into another century too, but this time, back.

 So while we may be reduced to a brain preserved inside a machine, communicating mentally with each other, robots will be walking around, dating and traveling to places.
 That is, until the earth gets off its axis and another Ice Age forces us back to caves and to do our own bidding to survive.
 Assuming that we do.